 - Executive Membership: $120 per year (this gives you 2% cash back plus other perks)

 For most college students, the Gold Star Membership is probably perfect.
 Remember, to make the Executive Membership worthwhile, you need to either spend $6,000 per year to get your 2% cash back, or take advantage of the services below.

 Some of the services provide extra rewards for Executive Membership, which could easily pay for the difference.

 Costco.com is a great place for college students to save.
 They have a huge technology section that includes laptops and software, and most of their prices are cheaper than other stores, and very competitive with campus bookstores.

 The great thing about Costco.com is that they never charge shipping and handling, and that every product is returnable to a store no matter if the store carries the item or not.

 One thing that many people see in Costco but very few use are Costco’s services.
 Many of these services are great for college students.
 Here is a quick breakdown of some great services Costco offers:

 - Auto Program: If you are looking for a new or certified pre-owned car, Costco can arrange for special member pricing at local dealerships.
 The savings can be huge, and I have heard that car dealers will even go lower than the Costco price sometimes.

-- Online Investing: Costco has also partnered with Sharebuilder to offer members up to a $50 bonus and a $2 trades.
+- Online investing: Costco has also partnered with ShareBuilder to offer members up to a $50 bonus and $2 trades.
 For college students, if you sign up for an automated plan, this is probably the best investing plan available.
-Plus, you get that $50 bonus if you’re an executive member.
+Plus, you get that $50 bonus if you hold an Executive Membership.

 Readers, what do you love about Costco?